kitbur/kitbur.github.io/content/work/_index.md

 layout: "experience"
 ---

-With over ten years of freelance experience, I've built a career founded on discipline, independence, and getting things done right.
+I am a full-stack software engineer specializing in architecting elegant solutions to complex problems.
+From engineering automated data pipelines to modernizing DevOps workflows, I am skilled in building and maintaining responsive, user-focused web applications from concept to deployment.
+With over ten years of experience in both freelance development and in collaborative team environments, I bring my professional clients a passion for creating clean, scalable code, and enhancing user experience.